oopanuga/oopanuga.github.io/_posts/2014-12-3-NDC-London-2014-Second-Day.md

 #### Templates: Inert, reusable markup

 Poor man's template.
-- <template>: everything inside here won´t do anything, until clone to be used in the page.
+- `<template>`: everything inside here won´t do anything, until clone to be used in the page.

 #### Custom Elements: Define our own Elements

-'<pluralsight-tab>': everything with a dash will be a custom element.
+`<pluralsight-tab>`: everything with a dash will be a custom element.

 You can take regular html elements and extend then to make better functionality